04 - Home

 as if I'm hypnotised.

-The bread is placed on china plate,
+The bread is placed on china plate

 and sits there all majestic.

-A royal regal King upon
+A royal, regal King upon

-a throne of such domestic.
+a throne of air domestic.

 She offers me with silent nod,